MTrop/Doomy/README.md

 ### Introduction

-A bunch of command-line utilities for Doom stuff.
-This time, they're useful.
+A command-line based (at the moment) Doom engine game launcher.

 ### Why?